GrieVoice: grievance intake for places where silence is structural.

 Configuration, live testing, refinement, support during the pilot window, and a findings review with clear next-step recommendations.

-Pilot pricing is structured as a bounded one-time setup, a monthly pilot / platform / support fee, and an agreed usage allowance.
+Pilot scope typically falls in the $25k–$75k+ range depending on languages, sites, and integration depth — structured as a bounded one-time setup, a monthly platform / support fee, and an agreed usage allowance.
 Infrastructure costs are manageable at pilot scale — the real cost drivers are implementation, multilingual refinement, support, and workflow complexity.

 Architecture, integrations, presentation